 - For each NS-SDU, an NS entity selects a local IP endpoint based on the LSP for sending the NS-SDU to the peer NSE.
 If the LSP has not been associated with a local IP endpoint, then a local IP endpoint shall be selected by a method that is implementation dependent.
-This is an internal matter for the NS entity and it is not subject to further standardisation. - Once a local IP endpoint is selected for the LSP, the NSE should maintain a linkage between the LSP and the local IP endpoint so that NS SDUs with the same Link Selector Parameter shall be sent from the same local IP endpoint. - If a local IP endpoint that has been mapped to an LSP is taken out of service, a new local IP endpoint shall be selected and associated with the LSP. - Selection of the local IP endpoint occurs locally at each NSE. - If there is no available local IP endpoint, the corresponding traffic is discarded by the NS at the sending side.
+This is an internal matter for the NS entity and it is not subject to further standardisation. - Once a local IP endpoint is selected for the LSP, the NSE should maintain a linkage between the LSP and the local IP endpoint so that NS SDUs with the same Link Selector Parameter shall be sent from the same local IP endpoint.
+The NSE may disassociate the MS from the last used local IP endpoint when an MS makes a cell change. - If a local IP endpoint that has been mapped to an LSP is taken out of service, a new local IP endpoint shall be selected and associated with the LSP. - Selection of the local IP endpoint occurs locally at each NSE. - If there is no available local IP endpoint, the corresponding traffic is discarded by the NS at the sending side.